Aeastr/Loupe/README.md

 > As of now this works by wrapping your code, or using a modifier, but I'm cooking something a bit more cool for later

 ![Example](/assets/example.gif)

 ---

+## **How SwiftUI Rendering Works**

+SwiftUI re-computes a view’s `body` whenever its state changes, but that doesn’t mean it rebuilds the entire UI.
+Instead, SwiftUI uses a diffing system to compare the new view hierarchy with the old one, updating only the parts that have actually changed.
+If you break your UI into separate structs and a subview (like a text field) has no state change, it won’t be re-rendered at all—achieving re-render behavior similar to UIKit.

+---